adamtow/shortcut-app-framework/documentation.md

 Change the color of the shortcut icon so you don’t get confused with the current version you’re working on.

-### Use GitHub for Localization and Documentation
+### Version Track Your Shortcut
-Sign up for a GitHub account.
-Now that [free accounts can now create unlimited private repositories](https://blog.github.com/2019-01-07-new-year-new-github/), there’s no excuse to version track your code.
+[App Framework is on GitHub](https://github.com/adamtow/shortcut-app-framework) and you’re welcome to send me a pull request for new localizations and corrections to this documentation.

 >It’s a little more difficult to get the actual shortcut into git, but there are some [intriguing developments](https://routinehub.co/shortcut/1486) to watch for in the future.

-[App Framework is on GitHub](https://github.com/adamtow/shortcut-app-framework) and you’re welcome to send me a pull request for new localizations and corrections to the documentation.
+Sign up for a GitHub account.
+Now that [free accounts can create unlimited private repositories](https://blog.github.com/2019-01-07-new-year-new-github/), there’s no excuse to version track your code.

 ### Turn on iCloud Sync
 Sometimes Shortcuts crashes and displays a corrupted database error.
 This is alert looks very scary, and it’s not always obvious what button to press: